RWS/studio-api-docs/apiconcepts/integration/implementing_custom_job.md

 ```

 > [!NOTE]
-> The `JobData` property acts as a bridge between <Var:ProductName> and your plugin in case of using the job inside the **Open Package** and **Create Return Package** wizards. <Var:ProductName> will set the file path on the property as follows:
+> The `JobData` property acts as a bridge between Var:ProductName and your plugin in case of using the job inside the **Open Package** and **Create Return Package** wizards.
+Var:ProductName will set the file path on the property as follows:
-> - the file path to the project that was just imported into <Var:ProductName>, in the case of the **Open Package** wizard
+> - the file path to the project that was just imported into Var:ProductName, in the case of the **Open Package** wizard
 > - the file path for the created package, in the case of the **Create Return Package** wizard.
 > All constants used can be referenced from [PackagingConstants](../../api/integration/Sdl.TranslationStudioAutomation.IntegrationApi.Packaging.PackagingConstants.yml)